EPaDel Fall 2024 Section Meeting

 Local Organizers

-The local organizers for this meeting are Chris Catone and Brittany Ohlinger of Albright College.
+The local organizer for this meeting is Matt Fury of Penn State Abignton.
 Please contact a local organizer with site-specific questions, or contact an Executive Committee member with more general questions.